MingyuNinja/portfolio-svelte/README.md

 npm run build
 ```

-This command will create a `public` or `dist` directory (based on the project configuration) which contains the files ready to be served.
+This command will create a `public` directory which contains the files ready to be served.

 ## License